-Tate announced on January 15 that Frances Morris, Director of Collection, International Art, Tate, has been appointed the new Director of Tate Modern.
+Tate announced today that Karin Hindsbo, Director of The National Museum, Oslo, has been appointed the new Director of Tate Modern.

 ArtDependence Magazine is an international magazine covering all spheres of contemporary art, as well as modern and classical art.

 ArtDependence features the latest art news, highlighting interviews with today’s most influential artists, galleries, curators, collectors, fair directors and individuals at the axis of the arts.

 The magazine also covers series of articles and reviews on critical art events, new publications and other foremost happenings in the art world.

 If you would like to submit events or editorial content to ArtDependence Magazine, please feel free to reach the magazine via the contact page.